mattyoung101/omicron2d/README.md

 ## Building/running
 **To build:**

-TBA: basically clone the project, open in IntelliJ and run Main.kt
+TBA: basically clone the project, open in IntelliJ and run TeamMain.kt (for the whole team) or Main.kt (for one agent).

 TBA: also cover instructions on how to build dist version (for comp).